jaykimm99/MomchigiBakchigi/README.md

 # MomchigiBakchigi

 Most of the motion-based games on the market require players to purchase extra devices such as motion controllers and sensors.
-However, they can actually enjoy motion games with just one webcam if motion sensor is replaced by pose estimation algorithm.
+However, they can actually enjoy motion games with just one webcam if motion sensor is replaced by pose estimation algorithm.</br>

 We developed a webcam-based rhythm game in which players tag circles on the screen with their body parts.</br>

 We used https://github.com/ildoonet/tf-pose-estimation as our base architecture.